How the Company that Invented the Sharing Economy Is Innovating

-You’ve been compared to Uber.
-Can you tell me a little bit about how the NetJets process works for co-owners/card holders?
+Can you tell me a little bit about how the NetJets process works for owners/card holders?

 Simply put, shared ownership is the smartest way to fly privately because it offers ownership at a fraction of the cost, time, and effort.
 Today, you can fly with NetJets by purchasing a Share, Lease, or Jet Card.
 Each has unique advantages and is customizable to meet the travel needs of each individual customer.

 We are often compared to charter companies, but there’s quite a difference.
 First, we’re always in complete control of our fleet, so you’ll never wonder where or by whom your plane has been maintained.
 With a charter provider, you’ll notice that their maintenance and training standards vary greatly by provider.
 Multiple providers may be involved in maintaining the aircraft and hiring and training pilots.